Investment Grade Bonds: Your Comprehensive Guide For Balanced Investing

 • They provide higher returns than fixed-income alternatives like fixed deposits or sovereign-gold bonds.

-• Since the returns of investment grade bonds are lower than that offered by stock markets (although at lower risks of default and volatility), an overallocation in these instruments may not be enough to generate the required returns to meet all your future needs.
+• Since the returns of investment-grade bonds are lower than those offered by stock markets (although at lower risks of default and volatility), an overallocation in these instruments may not be enough to generate the required returns to meet all your future needs.

-• Investing in bonds comes with the restrictions of lock-in periods and low liquidity in secondary markets.
+• Bond investment comes with the restrictions of lock-in periods and low liquidity in secondary markets.

 Role In Portfolio Diversification

 We have heard the saying “Never put all your eggs in one basket” millions of times when it comes to investing.
-Consequently, the term “portfolio diversification” aptly encapsulates the different investing instruments like equities/ mutual funds, bonds, fixed deposits, etc. The allocation of funds in any or all of these opportunities requires careful consideration based on an investor’s income, age, risk appetite, and prediction of future needs.
+Consequently, “portfolio diversification” aptly encapsulates the different investing instruments like equities/ mutual funds, bonds, fixed deposits, etc. Allocating funds to any or all of these opportunities requires careful consideration based on an investor’s income, age, risk appetite, and prediction of future needs.

 With the advent of Online Bond Providing Platforms and stringent regulations laid down by the SEBI to protect retail investors’ sentiments, more investors are choosing investment-grade bonds over other fixed-income options.
-It allows them to take a balanced approach spread between high-risk and high-yielding investments in stocks and contraband parking of their savings in comparatively stable investment grade bonds.
-And the cherry on the cake comes in the form of low-ticket size investment opportunities at these platforms starting as low as INR 10,000.
+It allows them to take a balanced approach spread between high-risk and high-yielding investments in stocks and contraband parking of their savings in comparatively stable investment-grade bonds.
+The cherry on the cake comes from low-ticket size investment opportunities at these platforms starting as low as INR 10,000.
 The feature allows retail investors to reap the benefits of high-growth investments.

 Considerations For Investors

 1. Choose appropriate credit ratings based on your risk appetite.
-Remember: Higher the rating, the lower the risk of default.
+Remember: The higher the rating, the lower the risk of default.

-2. Choose a reliable platform for investing that provides hassle-free operations and is regulated by the country’s governing body.
-Grip, a SEBI-compliant, online bond providing platform offers numerous curated investment opportunities to choose from.
+2. Choose a reliable investing platform that offers hassle-free operations and is regulated by the country’s governing body.
+Grip Invest, a SEBI-compliant online bond-selling platform, offers numerous curated investment opportunities.

-3. Before investing in corporate bonds of investment grade, assess your future requirements and invest only the amount that you can lock in till maturity.
+3. Before investing in corporate bonds of investment grade, assess your future requirements and invest only the amount you can lock in until maturity.

-4. Diversify within the investment grade bonds.
-If you want to cover all your bases and the stability of investment grade bonds attracts you, you can think of investing in multiple bonds with different characteristics.
+4. Diversify within investment-grade bonds.
+If you want to cover all your bases and the stability of investment-grade bonds attracts you, consider investing in multiple bonds with different characteristics.

-Investment grade bonds play an important role as Indian investors are inclined towards safer investment options.
-In FY22, the highest-rated bonds (AAA) accounted for 80% of issuance followed by 15% investment in AA-rated bonds.
-According to the SEBI, we have seen a four-fold increase in the outstanding stock of corporate bonds from INR 10.51 lakh crore in FY 2012 to INR 40.20 lakh crore at the end of FY 2022.
+Investment-grade bonds are essential as Indian investors are inclined towards safer investment options.
+In FY22, the highest-rated bonds (AAA) accounted for 80% of issuance, followed by 15% investment in AA-rated bonds.
+According to SEBI, the outstanding stock of corporate bonds increased fourfold from INR 10.51 lakh crore in FY 2012 to INR 40.20 lakh crore at the end of FY 2022.

-Although the issuer and investor base in the investment grade bonds keeps on rising with the GDP trends, we still lack behind our Asian counterparts.
-Therefore, the growth projections are riding on the shoulders of the improvement offered in terms of reinforcing complimentary markets, introducing better liquidity, and assuring easy access to investors.
+Although the issuer and investor base in investment-grade bonds keep rising with the GDP trends, we still lag behind our Asian counterparts.
+Therefore, the growth projections are riding on the improvement offered in reinforcing complementary markets, introducing better liquidity, and assuring easy access to investors.

 Conclusion